austinmama/vsrx/ssh-create-interface.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Create the New Interface, Zone, and Address-Book Subnet
+# Create the New Interface, Zone, and Address Book Subnet
-First you will need to create an interface unit for the vlan and add the subnet's gateway address.
-You will then be able to create a security zone associated with the new unit and an address-book entry for the subnet.
+First, you'll need to create an interface unit for the VLAN and add the subnet's gateway address.
+You'll then be able to create a security zone associated with the new unit and an `address-book` entry for the subnet.

 ```
 set interfaces reth3 unit 1523 vlan-id 1523